CAPROCK Group Inc. Has $877,000 Stock Holdings in Sanofi (NASDAQ:SNY)

-CAPROCK Group Inc. grew its holdings in Sanofi (NASDAQ:SNY – Get Rating) by 63.1% in the first quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 17,087 shares of the company’s stock after buying an additional 6,611 shares during the quarter.
-CAPROCK Group Inc.’s holdings in Sanofi were worth $877,000 as of its most recent filing with the SEC.
+CAPROCK Group Inc. increased its position in shares of Sanofi (NASDAQ:SNY – Get Rating) by 63.1% in the first quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 17,087 shares of the company’s stock after purchasing an additional 6,611 shares during the quarter.
+CAPROCK Group Inc.’s holdings in Sanofi were worth $877,000 at the end of the most recent quarter.

 Sanofi (NASDAQ:SNY – Get Rating) last issued its earnings results on Thursday, April 28th.
 The company reported $1.09 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.94 by $0.15.
 The company had revenue of $10.85 billion for the quarter, compared to analyst estimates of $10.33 billion.
 Sanofi had a net margin of 17.15% and a return on equity of 25.34%.
 As a group, equities research analysts anticipate that Sanofi will post 4.13 earnings per share for the current fiscal year.

-The company also recently disclosed an annual dividend, which was paid on Wednesday, June 8th.
-Investors of record on Thursday, May 5th were paid a dividend of $1.7968 per share.
-This represents a yield of 2.7%.
-The ex-dividend date of this dividend was Wednesday, May 4th.
-Sanofi’s payout ratio is 40.78%.
+The firm also recently announced an annual dividend, which was paid on Wednesday, June 8th.
+Stockholders of record on Thursday, May 5th were paid a $1.7968 dividend.
+This represents a dividend yield of 2.7%.
+The ex-dividend date was Wednesday, May 4th.
+Sanofi’s dividend payout ratio (DPR) is presently 40.78%.

 Sanofi Company Profile (Get Rating)